Coherent-Partners/spark-python-sdk/docs/services.md

 | `Spark.services.get_schema(uri)`       | [Get the schema for a given service](#get-the-schema-for-a-service).     |
 | `Spark.services.get_metadata(uri)`     | [Get the metadata of a service](#get-the-metadata-of-a-service).         |

+A Spark service is the representation of your Excel file in the Spark platform.

 ## Execute a Spark service

-This method executes a Spark service with the input data and returns the output data.
+This method allows you to execute a Spark service.
-It's the most common method for interacting with Spark services.

-Currently, Spark supports two versions of the API: v3 and v4.
+Currently, Spark supports two versions of Execute API: v3 and v4.
 The SDK will use the [v3 format][v3-format] for a single input and the [v4 format][v4-format] for multiple inputs.

-By default, the SDK uses the v4 format for the output data.
-You may specify the desired response format to retrieve the original format emitted by the API.
+By default, the SDK will return the output data in the [v4 format][v4-format] unless you prefer to work with the original format emitted by the API.

 Check out the [API reference](https://docs.coherent.global/spark-apis/execute-api) to learn more about Services API.